indicates a term originated by Jack Martin Leith.

 Reductionism

 An attempt or tendency to explain a complex set of facts, entities, phenomena, or structures by another, simpler set.
 Source: American Heritage® Dictionary of the English Language, Fifth Edition.
-The converse of reductionism is holism.
+The converse of reductionist is holistic.

 Sophiagenics